 7. Hilarious place names

 As if all the tiny roads, steep hills and confusing local slang weren’t confusing enough, Devon has some of the weirdest place names in the UK.
 Take a trip to Beer or Broadwoodwidger, pass through Nomansland or snigger as you pass Crapstone, Chipshop or Splatt.
-For the fan of funny place names, Devon has some crackers for a quick selfie as the locals shake their heads knowingly.
+Then take a quick selfie as the locals shake their heads knowingly.

 8. Wild spaces and seclusion